-Category Archives: Health Care Education and Training
+Category Archives: Health Leadership, Education, and Training

 One in five children in the United States has a learning or attention challenge, often undiagnosed.
 Those challenges can contribute to kids falling behind in their classes or even dropping out of school.
 That’s not just an education problem.
 As the National Prevention Strategy from the Office of the Surgeon General shows, education deficits lead to shorter lives, poorer health and smaller incomes.

 Recently, the Ad Council launched a series of radio, television and display public service announcements aimed at getting parents to go to Understood.org.
 The website is a collaboration of fifteen education and community partners that offers parents resources such as recommendations for trained area experts and tools parents can use to help their children with a range of learning challenges, including reading skills and comprehension.

 The television ads show parents speaking commands into a smartphone, which mistakes their words and directs them to useless information—a proxy, and a pretty good one, for the frustration children facing learning challenges often feel.

 - View a NewPublicHealth infographic on the connections between education and health.

 - View the “Understood” videos.

 This week, NewPublicHealth will run a series on new and creative public health campaigns that aim to improve the health of communities across the country through the use of public service announcements, infographics and more.
 Stay tuned to learn more about a new campaign each day.